-If you’ve read this far, you might get a kick out of this photo (or not) Is your OCD starting to flare up looking at the way I chopped the keto bread below?
+If you’ve read this far, you might get a kick out of this photo (or not) at the way I chopped the keto bread below…

-I hope you enjoyed making this recipe as much as I did creating it for you.
-If you love nutella, and you loved this recipe, then make sure you share it with a friend.
+I hope you enjoyed making this recipe as much as I did making it for you.
+If you love Nutella, and you loved this recipe, then make sure you share it with a friend.

 - Heat a fan forced oven to 180C (355F), place all hazelnuts into a baking tray and roast for 10 minutes